oracle/python-oracledb/doc/src/user_guide/installation.rst

 ===================================

 Python-oracledb is available as a Universal binary for Python 3.8, or later, on Apple macOS Intel x86-64 and Apple macOS ARM64 (M1, M2, M3) architectures.
-A binary is also available for Python 3.7 on Apple Intel x86-64.

 Install python-oracledb
 -----------------------